Airomarto/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 15 - This moves all files beginning with an upper case to directory /tmp/u Task 16 - This deletes all files ending with ~
 Task 17 - This creates directories welcome/, welcome/to, welcome/to/school
-Task 18 - THis command is to list all the directories and files seperated by a comma, to list all directories starting with the (.), to be alpha orded except for directories  . .. which should be listed at the beginning and only digits and letters are used to sort, digits should come first
+Task 18 - The command is 'ls -pamv' where p is to seperate the directory with '/'. where a is to list all contents including directories starting with '.', where m is to seperate all contents with a comma(,), and v to list all digits first